marcus67/little_brother/README.md

 *   The application has international language support.
 Currently English, Italian and German translations are provided.
 Users are invited to provide translations for other languages.

-*   Downtime of a server during playtime (e.g. due to hibernation) is automatically substracted from the play time.
+*   Downtime of a server during playtime (e.g. due to hibernation) is automatically subtracted from the play time.

 *   In addition to the time spent on Linux hosts the application can also monitor activity time on other devices such as smart phones or tables.
 It takes advantage of the fact that most modern operating systems put devices